We conduct research and regularly engage with the community at the local, regional, national and international levels.

 Professor Alex Pfaff was a keynote speaker for the Workshop on Environmental Economics held in Uruguay on What has (not) worked: some empirical results for environmental impacts of conservation and development interventions in Latin America.

 Professor Roy Kelly was a featured speaker at the BLGF Anniversary webinar: Mobilizing Resources through Property Tax: Local and International Perspectives held on 21 October 2021.
-This webinar, attended by over 6,700 participants, was held to celebrate the 34th Anniversary of the Bureau of Local Government Finance (BLGF), Department of Finance, Government of the Philippines.
+Over 6,700 participants celebrated the 34th Anniversary of the Bureau of Local Government Finance (BLGF), Department of Finance, Government of the Philippines.

 Kelly moderated a panel discussion during a webinar on the Personal Income Tax Surcharge experience in the Republic of Croatia held on 18 October 2021.
-The webinar, attended by 100+ Indonesian Ministry of Finance officials, focused on the policy and administration and implementation experience of the Croatian PIT surcharge.
-The webinar was organized by the World Bank and the Indonesian Ministry of Finance with the objective to learn from the Croatian PIT surtax experience and to identify possible lessons for Indonesia and other middle-income countries.
+The webinar, attended by 100+ Indonesian Ministry of Finance officials, was organized by the World Bank and the Indonesian Ministry of Finance.

-Kelly moderated the closing Validation Session on the “Tenets of a Successful Property Tax Reform for Africa” at the 6th African Tax Research Network Congress (ATRN).
-This 3-day Research Congress was held online from 6-8 September 2021 and focused on “Maximizing the Revenue Potential of Property Taxes through Digitization”.
-This year’s Congress was attended by over 450 government officials, elected political leaders, practitioners and academia largely from throughout Africa.
+Kelly moderated the closing Validation Session at the 6th African Tax Research Network Congress which was was attended by over 450 government officials, elected political leaders, practitioners and academia largely from throughout Africa.

 Professor Eddy Malesky provided a briefing for new US State Department officers on the Socialist Republic of Vietnam.